 - The trains stopped running to Bardney and Southrey in 1970.

-- Check for bus service from the Linconshire Road Car Company of Lincoln.
+- Check for bus service from the Lincolnshire Road Car Company of Lincoln.

 - The woodlands around Wragby and Bardney are the remnants of Bardney Forest.